Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 The execution of embedded programming languages is driven by the Dpdl runtime through a configurable dedicated native interface with plug-in configurable option settings.

-The Dpdl language plug-ins are implemented on top of the official reference implementation of each supported language.
+The Dpdl language plug-ins are implemented on top of the official reference implementation of each supported programming language (see 'Embedded language references' section)

 This plug-in oriented approach allows to integrate also custom syntax or natural language interpreters or all sorts.